 How To Cope With Hot Flushes Brought On By The Menopause

+October 18th marks World Menopause Day with the main focus being to raise awareness of the menopause and the support options that are available for improving women’s health and wellbeing.
 Hot flushes are the most common symptom of the menopause and are characterised by a sudden feeling of heat which seems to come from nowhere and spreads through your body.
 The menopause can bring about a number of symptoms, including insomnia or sleep problems, heavy periods, fluctuating moods and a lack of libido.

-The good news is that you’re unlikely to experience all of these issues; and that for many women, the extent of the symptoms won’t be too severe.
+The good news is that you’re unlikely to experience all of these issues and that for many women, the extent of the symptoms won’t be too severe.

 However, there is one symptom that you’re highly likely to encounter at some point during your menopause.
 Hot flushes are the most well-known (and often dreaded) of the menopausal symptoms.
 They’re incredibly common and for some women, they’re likely to continue for a number of years.